 Not all tooth cracks are as easy as just sealing up the gap.
 For very wide cracks, you may need a dental crown.
 This treatment for cracked teeth will involve smoothing down the surface of your tooth to a more manageable size before putting a tooth-shaped cap into place over the damaged tooth.
 If the crack is so severe or infected that the pulp inside the tooth has sustained damage, root canals in Piney Point, Texas, may be necessary.
 During a root canal, the dentist will remove the damaged pulp, replace it with a biocompatible material, and then seal the crack.

-In cases where the cracked tooth is not salvageable, it may be necessary to talk to your dentist about tooth removal.
+If the cracked tooth is not salvageable, it may be necessary to talk to your dentist about tooth removal.
 Once your dentist has cleared away the damage, they can recommend a replacement option.
 Bridges or dentures are a budget-friendly choice that involves holding an artificial tooth in place between healthy teeth or a dental plate.
 An implant is also an artificial tooth; a small implant that goes into your jawbone holds it in place.
 This lets it function and feel more like a normal tooth.

-The expert staff at Lovett Dental Piney Point Village is comfortable handling a variety of cracked tooth treatments.
+The expert staff at Lovett Dental Piney Point is comfortable handling a variety of cracked tooth treatments.
 In addition to our services for patients with cracked teeth, we also offer a lot of other helpful dental treatments, including:

 Get a healthier and brighter smile by giving us a visit.
-Contact Lovett Dental Piney Point Village at 832.430.7364 to learn more about our services to deal with a cracked tooth, or schedule your next dental appointment now.
+Contact Lovett Dental Piney Point at 832.430.7364 to learn more about our services to deal with a cracked tooth, or schedule your next dental appointment now.